kainabel666/Unchained/README.md

 Reduce level and level requirement and Boost stats for all unique low and mid level rings and amulets

+Ability to reroll unique items via Cube

+Increase monster density and frequency of champion and unique monsters in Act 1

+Reduce Champion and Unique Monster potion drop rate

+Unique and Set Reliquaries that can be used to salvage unwanted unique and sets and craft new ones

 ****Planned Future Changes****

 New monster types including The Bound and enhanced quest related content

 Thematic enemies and environment throughout playthrough

 Add Energy as synergy to casting and elemental skills